This page shows all the Before Leaving Home topics in a single page, scrollable format.

 For 2025, we’ve created the PM Dances Community WhatsApp community with these initial chat groups:

-• Admin Team Only, as the name indicates, is a group for the admin team to communicate about behind-the-scenes stuff.
+Admin Team Chat, as the name indicates, is a group for the admin team to communicate about behind-the-scenes stuff.
 There’s no need for any camp registrants to join this group.

 Other specialty groups might be added based on need.
 For example, Post Camp will be added at the end of camp for people staying in Puerto Morelos longer (to use for logistics like Who’s in for dinner tonight at El Pesquero’s?).